 Somewhere between red and brown, auburn miraculously flatters every single skin tone.

 If subtle light brown hair is a look you find appealing—I’m-too-busy chic, if you will—ask your stylist to leave your hair darkest around the roots.
-She can then work in your light brown and follow it with a shade of blonde, if that appeals to you.
+She can then work in your light brown and follow it with a blonde shade, if that appeals to you.

 Don’t feel like you have to forgo your blonde instincts entirely!
 We love the way this hint of platinum catches the sun.